 Sentinel lymph node biopsy (SLNB): Although axillary lymph node dissection (ALND) is a safe operation and has low rates of most side effects, removing many lymph nodes increases the chance that the patient will have lymphedema after surgery (this side effect is discussed further on).
 To lower the risk of lymphedema, the doctors may use a sentinel lymph node biopsy (SLNB) procedure to check the lymph nodes for cancer.
 This procedure is a way of learning if cancer has spread to lymph nodes without removing as many of them.

 In this procedure the surgeon finds and removes the first lymph node(s) to which a tumor is likely to drain.
 This lymph node, known as the sentinel node, is the one most likely to contain cancer cells if they have started to spread.
-To do this, the surgeon injects a radioactive substance and/or a blue dye into the tumor or the area around it.
+To do this, the surgeon injects a radioactive substance and/or a blue dye into the tumor, the area around it, or the area around the nipple.
 Lymphatic vessels will carry these substances into the sentinel node(s).

 The lymph node can sometimes be checked for cancer during surgery.
 If cancer is found in the sentinel lymph node, the surgeon may go on to do a full axillary dissection.
 If no cancer cells are seen in the lymph node at the time of the surgery, or if the sentinel node is not checked at the time of the surgery, the lymph node(s) will be examined more closely over the next several days.
 If cancer is found in the lymph node, the surgeon may recommend a full ALND at a later time.

 If there is no cancer in the sentinel node(s), it's very unlikely that the cancer has spread to other lymph nodes, so no further lymph node surgery is needed.
 The patient can avoid the potential side effects of a full ALND.